Community Health Education Session

 3. Choosing Healthy Foods (CHF)

-Choosing healthy foods in Canada could be very different from choosing healthy foods in many parts of the world.
-This session highlights important food and nutrition choices to help diverse communities to make healthy food choices for their families.
-The session talks about Food Groups, Choosing Healthy Foods and Drinks, The Healthy Plate, and Meal Examples.
+Choosing healthy foods in Canada can differ significantly from making healthy food choices in many other parts of the world.
+This health session emphasizes key food and nutrition choices to assist diverse communities in making healthier food selections for their families.
+Topics covered include Choosing Healthy Foods and Drinks, Label Reading, The Healthy Plate, and meal examples.
 (2 hours)

 4. Get Active and Stay Healthy (GASH)

-Get active can have many health benefits.
-This session will explore creative ways to get active in our daily life, be it at home, at work or at school.
-It will also introduce some community resources to support active living for people with limited resources.
+Getting active can provide numerous health benefits.
+This health session will explore creative ways to incorporate physical activity into our daily lives, whether at home, at work, or at school.
+It will offer physical activity guidelines tailored to different age groups and provide community resources to support active living, especially for those with limited resources.
 (1.5 hours)

 5. Oral Health and resources for Adults (OHA)